 The Gift is a challenge and an invitation.

-Complementing this gift, Isobel Saxelby’s koala, are four contemporary artworks.
-Lousje Skala, Hedy Ritterman, Linde Ivimey and Linda Wachtel are all family members of Holocaust survivors who immigrated to Australia at the end of World War II.
+The works of contemporary artists Lousje Skala, Hedy Ritterman, Linde Ivimey and Linda Wachtel, all family members of Holocaust survivors who immigrated to Australia at the end of World War II, tell four different stories.
 Their works, although tinged with a sense of loss and poignancy, also speak of the gift; the gift of a new life, the gifts that pass between generations, and the gifts that those generations can give to Australia.

 Exhibition now open.

 In this film Lousje, Hedy, Linde and Linda introduce their work and read some of the powerful messages that visitors to the exhibition have written to new migrants.

 Lousje Skala is a Melbourne-based artist working with contemporary jewellery.
 She holds two Masters degrees (Visual Art and Fine Art) from Monash University.
 Her work has been included in local and international exhibitions including Melbourne Now at the National Gallery of Victoria (2013).
 Her work is held in collections including the Museum of Applied Arts and Sciences, Sydney and the Musee des Arts Decoratifs, Paris.

 Hedy Ritterman has studied the fields of psychology, design, photography and fine arts.
 Her work has been exhibited locally and internationally, and she is the recipient of the Human Justice Award in the 63rd Blake Prize (2014).
 Her work has been shortlisted for numerous prizes and she is a founding member of the critical engagement platform for artists, The Contemporary Collective.